Empty homes and Property guardian schemes

 Energy Efficiency Funding

 There are various funding streams in Scotland aimed at increasing energy efficiency and reducing carbon emissions that can be accessed by private sector empty home owners, depending on their situation.
 Considering energy efficiency measures a part of a refurbishment project can provide a number of benefits.
-To contact the Energy Savings Trust on 0800 512 012.
+Contact Home Energy Scotland.

 If your property needs renovation or repair before you could sell, rent or live in your property yourself then your council might provide you with advice and information about doing up your property.
 If you fall into certain categories you may be eligible for some forms of assistance, such as a grant or loan.
 You maybe also be eligible for VAT discounts that long term empty properties are entitled to (where properties have been empty for 2 years or more).